Help us improve

 end

-See resources/patterns.md for detailed examples.
+See references/patterns.md for detailed examples.

 # spec/fixtures/users.yml